 Some droppers used in the pharmaceutical industry include a tamper evident and/or child resistant feature which is why many topical applications like oils, iodine and liquid bandage are frequently seen in glass jars with droppers.
 However, liquid bandage can also be found in an aerosol can along with bug sprays, antifungal sprays, antiseptic sprays and cooling sprays.

 Medical marijuana is one of the fastest growing industries in the pharmaceutical realm and the packaging is growing right along with it.
-In addition to packers storing edibles or capsules, glass bottles with tamper evident droppers are also commonly used to hold CBD oil or tincture.
+In addition to packers, glass jars, and plastic jars for storing edibles or capsules, glass bottles with tamper evident droppers or caps are also commonly used to hold CBD oil or tincture.

 If you searched our website and were unable to find packaging for your pharmaceutical products, please call us at 1-800-787-7587 and we can recommend a solution.
 We can customize anything in our wholesale line and even assist in locating unique items.
 From color to design, we are here to help you achieve the perfect package!